novakov-alexey/novakov-alexey.github.io/content/adam-optimizer/index.md

 {{ resize_image(path="adam-optimizer/loss-contour.png", width=800, height=600, op="fit") }}

 Adam gradient starts a bit differently then classic gradient descent.
-Eventually, they both converges in the same point.
+Eventually, they both converges at the same point.

 If we compare the speed of finding global minimum, then on my data and on the same learning hyper-parameters, classic Gradient Descent is faster: